-100% of palm and palm kernel-based derivatives used by L'Oréal are certified by RSPO:
+100% of the palm oil directly used in L'Oréal's products are certified through the RSPO Segregated model

 CHALLENGE # 1: ENSURE TRACEABILITY OF DERIVATIVES

 THE SPECIFIC COMPLEXITY OF PALM DERIVATIVES

 Palm derivatives are ingredients mainly used in soaps, candles or detergents for example.
 L'Oréal purchases palm derivatives products such as glycerol, fatty acids or fatty alcohols that have emollient or foaming properties in formulas.